 Our Mission and Goals

-The mission of the Duke Division I Sports Physical Therapy Fellowship is to provide an in-depth and immersive experience in the sports medicine management of DI student athletes & active individuals.
-This is highlighted by the daily management of the defined subspecialty, Intercollegiate Division I Athletics.
+The Duke University Health System Sports Division I Fellowship’s mission is to develop and graduate practitioners, who by virtue of their critical thinking ability, clinical skills, diagnostic competence, and ethical standards are committed to promoting the optimum health and function of Division I athletes, and who will serve the larger society and profession through teaching, administration and research.
+The program will provide an in-depth and immersive experience in the sports medicine management of DI student athletes & active individuals.
+This is highlighted by the daily management of the defined subspecialty, Sports Division I Athletics

 The successful graduate who by virtue of their critical thinking ability, clinical skills, relevant experience, diagnostic competence and ethical standards will be committed to promoting the optimum health and function of their clients and will serve the larger society and profession through leadership, teaching, administration and research.